nbkumar20/jsontoxml/README.md

 A JSON element with an null as a value should map to an XML element named <null/>.
 Unlike other XML representations for JSON values, a null value does not have a closing tag, rather it is self-closing by adding a forward slash before the end of the element tag.
 An example of this is shown in ﬁgure 11 and 12.

+Sample json and xml files are present in src/main/resources folder